atomicpickle/Roguelike/README.md

-# Ruby Arena version BETA 1.9
+# Ruby Arena version FINAL 0.13

 To support this games development, you can buy it here for your choice of price: https://gumpnerd.itch.io/ruby-arena